Sopa de mondongo: Variations

 Many variations of sopa de mondongo exist in Latin America, the Philippines and the Caribbean.
 Some add rice or maize late in the process.
 Bone marrow or hoof jelly may be used.
 The tripe may be soaked in citrus juice or a paste of sodium bicarbonate before cooking.
 The vegetables and spices used vary with availability.

 In Argentina, it is also referred to as mondongo.

-In Brazil, it is also referred to as mondongo or mocotó.
-It is usually consumed in the southern regions, but in the northeast, it is also named dobradinha.
-Dobradinha is made from tripe but is not the same as "sopa de mondongo".

-In Colombia, sopa de mondongo is often eaten as the soup course of a traditional almuerzo.
-The soup in Colombia, is often made with chicken or beef stock, with a lot of cilantro (coriander).
-Many vegetables such as peas, carrots, and onion are used to flavor the chicken or beef stock.
-Salt and pepper, along with corn, are also thrown into the soup for extra flavoring.
-The tripe used for this soup is varied.
-The most typical kind of tripe is beef tripe, but in several other regions across the nation, pork tripe and chicken or turkey tripes are also used in the soup.

-In the Dominican Republic sopa de mondongo is popular and easy to come by in restaurants as one of its most popular dishes on the island.
+In the Dominican Republic, sopa de mondongo is popular and easy to come by in restaurants as one of its most popular dishes on the island.
 Beef tripe is typically washed in lime or lemon.
 Onions, garlic, bell peppers, tomatoes, carrots and celery are cooked in vegetable oil before boiling.
-Tripe is then added with potatoes and seasoned with salt, pepper, and coleus amboinicus (locally known as Dominican orégano).
+Tripe is then added with potatoes and seasoned with salt, pepper, and lippia micromera (locally known as Dominican orégano).
 Another version is mondongo guisado.
-This is a thicker version using tomato paste in replace of fresh tomatoes and also adding plantains, squash, olives, capers, green bananas, and replacing potatoes for cassava.
+This is a thicker version that uses tomato paste instead of fresh tomatoes and also adding plantains, squash, olives, capers, green bananas, and replacing potatoes with cassava.
 Both soups are served with chopped cilantro, avocado, rice and hot sauce made with garlic, Dominican orégano, and chilies fermented in bitter orange juice called agrio de naranja.

-In Panama, it is known simply as "mondongo" and it is cooked as a stew with onions, carrots, chickpeas and a bay leaf and seasoned with chorizo and/or pigtails (which are always sold salted).
-It is considered a heavy meal, traditionally eaten with white rice.
-Other side dishes include salads and sweet plantains.
-In the countryside when a roof is built on a new house, the future owners together with their friends and family and construction workers organize a meal known as "mondongada" where mondongo is the main course.
-A variant known as "mondongo a la culona" from the province of Colon also includes pig knuckles and feet and replaces chickpeas with white beans.